-The why of sous-vide cooking is clear: the device’s function is bringing anything you can put in a bag to an exact temperature and removing much of the difficulty of constant temperature probing in the cooking process.
+The why of sous-vide cooking is clear: The device’s function is bringing anything you can put in a bag to an exact temperature and removing much of the difficulty of constant temperature probing in the cooking process.
 But that function deserves a bit more thought than a simple, albeit delicious, steak.

 “I think a lot of people still see it as this fancy way of boiling your food,” said Nick Gavin, longtime chef at ChefSteps, a huge online teaching and learning community for cooking.
-“It’s more like a modern-day crockpot on crack.”
+“It’s more like a modern-day Crock-Pot on crack.”

-There are other reasons to sous-vide instead of using an oven for this money-saving purpose — namely, sous-vide circulation provides constant, consistent temperature, where ovens power up and down and lose enormous temperature if the door is opened.
+Sous-vide circulation provides constant, consistent temperature, where ovens power up and down and lose enormous temperature if the door is opened.
 Ovens are also a bit nonsensical from an internal temperature perspective, as you’re trying to bring the meat to a temperature in the 140s, but you’re cooking it in the 300s, giving you a very, very small window between under- and over-cooked.

 What You’ll Need